 Q: How do I know if I am eligible to graduate?

 A: If you have not done so, check with your academic advisor to make sure you have met all of the requirements to graduate.
-Make sure you have filed an Application for Degree and Diploma with Records & Registration.
+Make sure you have filed an Application for Degree and Diploma (PDF, 340KB) with Records & Registration.
 Your form and payment of $50 must be submitted to the Enrollment Center, Sage Hall, 1st floor, by the published deadline.
 Priority deadlines are printed each term in the Schedule of Classes.
 Academic advising assistance is also available through the Advising Center, located in the Bell Tower, 1st floor, 805-437-8571.